Jabez (biblical figure)

 Jabez is a man appearing in the Book of Chronicles.
 He is implied to be ancestor of the Kings of Judah, although not explicitly included in the lineage.
-Jabez's birth is difficult; for this reason, his mother names him Jabez (Hebrew יַעְבֵּץ [ya'betz]), meaning "he makes sorrowful".
-Jabez's most important action is to conquer new territory with divine sanction.
+His mother named him Jabez (Hebrew יַעְבֵּץ [ya'betz]), meaning "he makes sorrowful", because his birth was difficult.
+Jabez's most important action was to conquer new territory with divine sanction.

 Although the textual description of Jabez is brief, some Targumim elaborate that Jabez also established a religious institution for the Levite children of Zipporah: "And he was called Jabez, because in his council he instituted a school of 31 disciples; they were called Tirathim, because in their hymns their voice was like trumpets; and Shimaathim, because in hearing they lifted up their faces, i.e., in prayer; and Suchathim, because they were overshadowed by the Spirit of prophecy."